Ranked & tested

 2. Anker Prime Power Bank — best premium pick#

 The Prime is for power users who need to run a laptop and charge a phone at the same time without compromising speed on either.
 200W bi-directional means the bank itself can be charged at 170W while simultaneously outputting to two devices — useful if you want to charge the bank during lunch and leave with it full.
 The app integration (Anker's iOS/Android app shows charge cycle count and remaining capacity more granularly than the display) feels like feature padding for most users.
-At $110, it's $10 more than the Anker 737 for more wattage and one more USB-A port.
+It's a bit more than the Anker 737 for more wattage and one more USB-A port.
 The right pick if simultaneous multi-device charging is the use case.

 3. Baseus 65W Power Bank 20000mAh — best value#